This lightened up French Onion Soup has all of the taste of a traditional version, but not nearly as many calories.

 This is another one from the amazing Sam at Movara.

-- 3 cups Vegetable Beef Broth or a low sodium beef broth
+- 3 c Vegetable Beef Broth or a low sodium beef broth

-- 1 tablespoon corn starch + 1 tablespoon water, mix to make slurry
+- 1 tbsp corn starch + 1 tablespoon water, mix to make slurry

-- Bring beefless stock up to a boil and add cornstarch slurry to the soup.
+- Bring beefless stock up to a boil.

 - Ladle soup in a bowl and top with 5-6 croutons and a pinch of parmesan cheese.